-The Trustee recognises that there are other, non-investment, risks faced by the Scheme.
+The Trustee recognises that there are other, non-investment, risks faced by the DB section of the Scheme.
 Examples include:

 - mortality risk (the risk that members live, on average, longer than expected); and - sponsor risk (the risk that, for whatever reason, the employer is unable to support the Scheme as anticipated).